Lucius Quinctius Cincinnatus

 Lucius Quinctius Cincinnatus (c.
 519) was a Roman patrician, statesman, and military leader of the early Roman Republic who became a famous model of Roman virtue—particularly civic virtue—by the time of the late Republic.

 Modern historians question some particulars of the story of Cincinnatus that was recounted in Livy's History of Rome and elsewhere, but it is usually accepted that Cincinnatus was a historical figure who served as suffect consul in 460 BC and as dictator in 458 BC and (possibly) again in 439 BC.

 The most famous story related to Cincinnatus occurs after his retirement from public service to a simple life of farming.
 As Roman forces struggled to defeat the Aequi, Cincinnatus was summoned from his plough to assume complete control over the state.
 After achieving a swift victory in sixteen days, Cincinnatus relinquished power and its privileges, returning to labor on his farm.

-Cincinnatus' success and his immediate resignation of near-absolute authority at the end of the crisis (traditionally dated to 458 BC) has often been cited as a model of selfless leadership, civic virtue, and service to the greater good.
+Cincinnatus’s success and his immediate resignation of near-absolute authority at the end of the crisis (traditionally dated to 458 BC) has often been cited as a model of selfless leadership, civic virtue, and service to the greater good.
 The story has also been seen as an exemplar of agrarian virtues like humility, modesty, and hard work.
 Cincinnatus was also an opponent of the rights of the plebeians (the common citizens).
 His son, Caeso Quinctius, caused the plebeians to fall into poverty when he violently opposed their desire to have a written code of equally enforced laws.